World of Freelancers contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you.

 Most of these gifts are well under $50.

 20 Gifts for Freelancers Who Travel and Work

 While looking for gifts for freelancers who travel and work – whether they’re new to it or have been at it for years – keep in mind that you need to be smart about what you give them.
 Digital gifts are ideal for people who travel and work.
 Practical gifts which can help them out on the road are much appreciated as well.
 And of course everyone likes fun gifts.

 1. TextExpander Productivity App – When you’re freelancing online while traveling, you definitely want to be pulling in some money from your work.
 Increasing your productivity is one of the most effective ways to increase your income.

 I use a productivity app called TextExpander which helps me work a little faster because it helps me write faster.
-You can read my TextExpander review here.
+You can read how freelancers can use TextExpander here.
 Using TextExpander, I assign small snippets of text to words, phrases, sentences and even entire documents that I commonly write.
 Then each time I want to use that word, phrase, sentence or entire document, rather than typing it all the way out from scratch, I type out a short bit of text instead.

 For example, rather than typing out “TextExpander” each time I want to use it, I type “tteex” instead.
 You can see that when you type just several characters like that rather than entire sentences and documents, you definitely will save yourself some time.
 This productivity app is an extremely useful for gift for freelancers because for us, time equals money.

 2. Travel Power Adapter – People who travel and work won’t get very far without a power adapter so that they can plug all of their devices into any shape and size outlet in any country in the world.
 People who are currently working while traveling definitely have one of these already, but if you know a freelancer who’s about to set out to travel the world, an adapter is a great and inexpensive gift.